The Times of Central Asia

-The Times of Central Asia (TCA) is an English-language news outlet covering political, economic, and social developments across the Central Asian republics and the wider Eurasian region.
+The Times of Central Asia (TCA) is an English-language news outlet covering political, economic, and social developments across the Central Asian countries and the wider Eurasian region.
 Founded in 1999 in Bishkek, Kyrgyzstan, it publishes online at timesca.com.
 The outlet is registered with ISSN 1607-3592 for its online edition.

 History

 TCA was established in Bishkek in 1999 by Giorgio Fiacconi, who served for 15 years as the first Honorary Consul of Italy to Kyrgyzstan.
 During its early years, the publication focused on English-language reporting from Kyrgyzstan and neighboring states before expanding its geographic scope to the broader Central Asian region.

 Coverage and operations

 TCA publishes daily online coverage of regional politics, economics, culture, and foreign affairs across Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan, as well as relevant Eurasia-wide issues.

 The site lists its editorial and contact details in New York, United States, and accepts pitches, opinion submissions, and corrections via an online portal.